-In recent posts on Bus Rapid Transit (BRT) I've been dealing with the widespread feeling among American transit advocates that BRT proposals are designed to serve the interests of people who want transit to be cheap to build and don't care whether it works.
-But of course, there's an contrasting stream of intention also built into BRT, well described by commenter Alexander Craghead:
+In recent posts on Bus Rapid Transit (BRT) I’ve been dealing with the widespread feeling among US transit advocates that BRT proposals are designed to serve the interests of people who want transit to be cheap to build and don’t care whether it works.
+But of course, there’s a contrasting stream of intention also built into BRT, well described by commenter Alexander Craghead:

 For a great visual of this, pic up a copy of METRO and check out the bus advertisements.
 Most of the major ones will be for BRT articulated busses.
 Note they have streamlined noses, sleek styling, and skirts to hide the tires.
 These aren’t busses, they’re busses in light rail drag.
 The manufacturers themselves are essentially marketing their BRT oriented products as pretend light rail for the budget conscious agency.

 This is why many — myself included — have an instant visceral reaction to BRT.
 The immediate words that come to mind are “pretend,” “fake,” and “mediocre.”